elazarcoh/simply-view-image-for-python-debugging/README.md

   > I couldn't find a way to get the current frame, if it was changed by the user (again and again).
   > So, I've added a command to force VSCode "tell" me the current frame.
   > It's a bit hacky, but it works, I think.

-## Feature-Requests

-If you want me to add other debug-viewers for your objects, please open an issue for it, and provide simple example (in python, of course) of how to save an image from your object.